The FEH Methods

 A second application of ReFH2 is the Observed Event Application.
 In this application the software is used to estimate the flood hydrograph, and hence peak flow corresponding to an observed rainfall event.
 This estimate of peak flow can then be used with a flood frequency curve derived from the design application to estimate the frequency (rarity) of the flood corresponding to that observed event.
 The initial catchment conditions prior to the start of the observed rainfall event are estimated using a daily soil moisture accounting procedure instead of using the design initial conditions.
 This application can also be used in conjunction with a semi-distributed hydrologic/hydraulic model to estimate inundation depths during specific events.
 This approach is often adopted for evaluating the appropriateness of such models for flood risk mapping.

 To use ReFH2 you will need to have access to the FEH catchment descriptors describing the climate, drainage characteristics and soils for your catchment or parcel of land together with the DDF rainfall model data for your application.
-These are available for purchase and download from the Centre for Ecology and Hydrology’s FEH Web Service.
-The FEH Web Service is an online GIS based data management and retrieval tool that enables the user to select the point or catchment of interest interest and export the relevant ReFH (xml) input file.
+These are available for purchase and download from the UK Centre for Ecology and Hydrology’s FEH Web Service.
+The FEH Web Service is an online GIS based data management and retrieval tool that enables the user to select the point or catchment of interest and export the relevant ReFH (xml) input file.

 The ReFH2 model structure

 This technical guide presents the basic principles of the model structure.
 A full description of the rural model component is provided in Chapter 2 of the FEH supplementary report No1 (Kjeldsen, 2007) which describes the original ReFH method (noting that the other chapters have been largely superseded).
 The development of the original urban model structure is described by Kjeldsen, et al (2013).